 - 4.1 PROCEDURE 1 KNOWN EXEMPLARS: - 4.1.1 Ensure that the area to be printed is dry and free of debris. - 4.1.2 Inked Fingerprints - 4.1.2.1 Place the fingerprint card in the cardholder. - 4.1.2.2 Beginning with the right thumb, roll the thumb from nail-bed to nail-bed on an inking plate or Porelon pad.
 Roll the thumb in the same manner on the fingerprint card in the space marked "1.
 R. Thumb."
 Roll the thumb with even pressure to avoid smearing. - 4.1.2.3 Continue this procedure for each finger ensuring the prints are placed in the corresponding box on the fingerprint card. - 4.1.2.4 If a mistake is made, the analyst may affix an adhesive tab over the error and roll a new print or start over. - 4.1.2.5 Ink the right and left thumbs and place a plain impression in the corresponding box at the bottom of the fingerprint card.
-Repeat the procedure with the right and left four fingers simultaneously placing plain impressions in the corresponding boxes at the bottom of the fingerprint card. - 4.1.2.6 If an amputation, deformity, or injury makes it impossible to print a finger, make a notation to that effect in the individual finger block. - 4.1.3 Inked Palm Prints - 4.1.3.1 Place a piece of white paper or palm print card around a cylindrical object (piece of pipe, cardboard tube etc.). - 4.1.3.2 Using a brayer, apply a thin coat of ink to the palmer friction ridges from the wrist to the tips of the fingers. - 4.1.3.3 Place the wrist of the inked palm on the paper and roll the cylinder back toward the subject while applying pressure to the palm.
+Repeat the procedure with the right and left four fingers simultaneously placing plain impressions in the corresponding boxes at the bottom of the fingerprint card. - 4.1.2.6 If an amputation, deformity, or injury makes it impossible to print a finger, a notation shall be made to that effect to that effect in the individual finger block. - 4.1.3 Inked Palm Prints - 4.1.3.1 Place a piece of white paper or palm print card around a cylindrical object (piece of pipe, cardboard tube etc.). - 4.1.3.2 Using a brayer, apply a thin coat of ink to the palmar friction ridges from the wrist to the tips of the fingers. - 4.1.3.3 Place the wrist of the inked palm on the paper and roll the cylinder back toward the subject while applying pressure to the palm.
 This method will produce quality ridge detail for the entire palmar surface, even hard to capture areas such as the medial and proximal joints and center of the palm. - 4.1.3.4 Individually ink and roll the thenar and hypothenar portions of the palm using the inking plate.
 The sides of the hand are placed on the inking plate at an approximate 45° angle and partially rolled to ink the correct portion of the palm.
 The same motion is then repeated to transfer the ink to the palm print sheet.
 These impressions may be placed on the same sheet if there is adequate space. - 4.1.3.5 Repeat the above procedure for the other hand. - 4.1.4 Complete Friction Ridge Exemplars. - 4.1.4.1 Complete friction ridge exemplars are often referred to as major case prints.
 They consist of recordings of all friction ridge skin on the palmar surface of the hands and on occasion, the plantar portion of the feet.
-A complete set of palmar major case prints includes a set of rolled fingerprints, palm prints, sides of palms, sides of fingers (full length), and finger tips. - 4.1.4.2 These prints may be obtained through traditional inking methods or by using the black powder/adhesive lift method.
+A complete set of palmar major case prints includes a set of rolled fingerprints, palm prints, sides of palms, sides of fingers (full length), and finger tips.